codeforamerica/coro-fellows-training/Outline.md

 Look at a codebase and what type of contributions people would make to it

 Look at an open law and make contributions to it

+Working history of how the projects have worked